jackgene/sftp-servlet-container/coyote-sftp-jar/src/main/documentation/README.txt

  - You can access resources in a directory using the full path, or by navigating into the directory using "cd" first.
    E.g.,
-   To access "/foo/bar.gif" you can:
+   To access "/foo/bar.gif" you can do:
     sftp> get /foo/bar.gif
    or:
     sftp> cd /foo